EnergySystemsModellingLab/MUSE_OS/docs/inputs/agents.rst

      technology.
 The capital cost does not change during the simulation.
 It is obtained as a function of parameters found in :ref:`inputs-technodata`.

-   - :py:func:`emission_cost <emission_cost>`: The costs associated with emission for a technology.
+   - :py:func:`emission_cost <emission_cost>`: The costs associated for emissions for a technology.
 The costs is a function both of the amount produced (equated to the total demand in this case) and of the prices associated with each pollutant.
      Aliased to "emission" for simplicity.

    - :py:func:`fuel_consumption_cost <fuel_consumption_cost>`: Costs of the fuels for
-     each technology, where each technology to fulfil the whole demand.
+     each technology, where each technology is used to fulfil the whole demand.

    - :py:func:`lifetime_levelized_cost_of_energy <lifetime_levelized_cost_of_energy>`:
      LCOE over the lifetime of a technology.
 Aliased to "LCOE" for simplicity.